spatie/laravel-resource-links/docs/usage/merging-endpoints.md

 ---
 title: Merging endpoints
-weight: 5
+weight: 4
 ---

-When creating a single resource like `UserResource::make($user)` you sometimes not only want the endpoints tied to that resource but also the collection endpoints for that resource.
-In this case, you want not only the `show`, `edit`, `update` and `delete` endpoints but also the `index`, `create` and `store` endpoints for a single resource.
+When creating a single resource like `UserResource::make($user)` you not only want the endpoints tied to that resource but also the collection endpoints for that resource.
+In this case next to the `show`, `edit`, `update` and `delete` endpoints you also want the `index`, `create` and `store` endpoints in your resource.

 This can be done by merging the collection endpoints with the single resource endpoints like so: